dojo/dojo.io/site/source/tutorials/007_theming/index.md

 ## Theming Dojo widgets

-Thus far in this tutorial, we have themed our custom `worker` widget, but how do we theme Dojo's existing widgets that are contained within our application?
-To demonstrate the styling of existing Dojo widgets, we will theme the `workerForm` widget as it contains both DOM nodes and Dojo widgets.
+Thus far in this tutorial, we have themed our custom `Worker` widget, but we have not targeted Dojo widgets that are contained within our application?
+To demonstrate the styling of Dojo widgets, we will theme the `workerForm` widget as it contains both DOM nodes and Dojo widgets.

 {% instruction 'Let\'s create `workerForm.m.css` and include it in theme.ts' %}